mikeorr/WebHelpers2/docs/migrate.rst

 This chapter explains how to migrate an application from WebHelpers to WebHelpers2.

+All helpers were reviewed and several were renamed or moved to organize them better, or changed their arguments to be more useful long term.
-WebHelpers2 has a narrower scope than WebHelpers.
-It deletes some subsystems that were the hardest to support or had dependencies on the obsolete Pylons framework, so that the most popular and smallest parts of WebHelpers could be ported to Python 3.
-The parts that remain focus on HTML generation, text processing, value formatting, container objects, and statistics.
-All helpers were reviewed, and several were renamed and a few changed their argument signatures.
-Several were deleted because they were little used, no longer needed in Python 2.6+, or depended on deleted modules.
+WebHelpers2 focuses on the HTML generator and tag library, text processing, value formatting, container objects, and statistics.
+Other large subsystems were deleted if they're available separately on PyPI or were difficult to maintain.
+Also deleted were helpers that were little-used or no longer needed in Python 2.6+, or depended on the obsolete Pylons framework.

+New features are not mentioned here.
+Please read the rest of the documentation for them.

 Global changes
 ==============